Stream Processing

 The syntax of the management statement for loading the plugin is shown in the figure.

-CREATE PIPEPLUGIN <alias>
+CREATE PIPEPLUGIN [IF NOT EXISTS] <alias>

 AS <full class name>